RandomComputerUser/FancyLighting/README.md

 - Color vibrance is now boosted by default when using full HDR rendering
 - Slightly increased the contrast of lighting when using full HDR rendering
 - Made Fancy Atmosphere brighter and more colorful
+- Fancy Atmosphere is now (mostly) compatible with camera mode
 - Tweaked the sky colors used by Fancy Atmosphere
 - Tweaked the appearance of the sun in Fancy Atmosphere
 - Tweaked sky light color Preset 1 (now called "Natural")